KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 When creating a chain with the `ac_staked` parameter, the creation process is slightly different.

 * Start both the first and second nodes **without** `-gen -genproclimit=0`.
 * Once both are connected, use the [`generate`](../komodo-api/generate.html#generate) method on one node to mine two blocks and then stop mining.
+(FIXME generate command is exclusive to regtest mode.
+Once both are connected, use `setgenerate true 1` on the node you wish to receive the premine, look at the debug.log `tail -f ~/.komodo/<CHAIN>/debug.log`, wait for it to mine two blocks and do `setgenerate false`.)
 * All of the coins (including the pre-mine) are now located on the node that mined two blocks.
 Do not split them with a normal transaction.
 Rather, split them using this script: [link](https://github.com/stakedchain/pos64staker).
 * Send coins to the other node, and on both nodes use the `generate` method to begin staking.
 * Use the [`getbalance`](../komodo-api/wallet.html#getbalance64) method to ensure that there are coins staking in all 64 segids before block 10.